February 28th

 Meaning of the subhAShita:

-Anguish extinguishes courage; anguish destroys discrimination; anguish ruins everything; there is no enemy equal to anguish.
+Anguish extinguishes courage, anguish destroys discrimination, anguish ruins everything—there is no enemy comparable to anguish.

 Commentary: